sophie-thomson/garden-escape/README.md

 ### Deployment

-The finished program was initially hosted within a repository on Github, and then this Github repository was connected with Heroku, the site through which the final project was deployed.
+The finished program was initially hosted within a repository on Github, and then this Github repository was connected with Heroku, the site through which the program is deployed.

 ***How to Deploy to Heroku***